Goldielockz30/saas-blueprint/README.md

 ---

-## 🧩 Niches You Can Build With This Boilerplate
+## 🧩 Niches You Can Build With This Blueprint

-This boilerplate is versatile and can serve as the foundation for building and securing apps in niches such as:
+This blueprint is versatile and can serve as the foundation for building and securing apps in niches such as:

 - 🤖 AI-powered content creation and automation tools
 - 📱 Social media management and analytics dashboards